-10 Tips For A Spooky, Safe, And Fun Holiday!
+10 Tips For A Safe, Fun, And Spooky Holiday!

 Sweep up leaves, branches, and other debris from your walkway, sidewalk, and driveway.
 Put away bikes, children's toys, potted plants, gardening tools, or anything else someone could trip over in the dark.

 Check to see that the risers of the steps leading to your front door are in good shape.
 Tighten wobbly railings and replace any boards on your porch that are warped.
-Secure any loose bricks or stones along your walkway so no one trips and falls in front of your home.
+Secure any loose bricks, pavers, or stones along your walkway or driveway so no one trips and falls in front of your home.
+Be sure that your doorbell is in working order.

 4. Anchor Your Decorations